- Cerebrium

 In order to run your model locally and ensure it is working as intended before

-deploying, you can use the dry_run
+deploying, you can use the load

 from cerebrium import deploy, model_type

-conduit = deploy(('<MODEL_TYPE>', '<MODEL_FILE>'), '<MODEL_NAME>', '<API_KEY>', dry_run=True)
+conduit = deploy(('<MODEL_TYPE>', '<MODEL_FILE>'), '<MODEL_NAME>', '<API_KEY>')

 conduit.run(data)